Overlapping Spaces for Compact Graph Representations: Experimental setup

 \subsection{Training details}

-All models discussed in Section 5.1 were trained with 2000 iterations.
-If more than one learning rate was used for a certain dataset (due to problems with the convergence of individual models), all the spaces were evaluated for all learning rates and the best result was reported for each space.
-For distortion, the learning rate was 0.1 for all datasets except UCSA312 (Cities), where we had 0.1 and 0.01.
-For mAP, the learning rate 0.1 was used for all datasets except UCSA312 and CSPhDs, where we had 0.01 and 0.05 for both datasets.
+All models discussed in Section~\ref{graph_rec} were trained with 2000 iterations.
+If more than one learning rate was used for a certain dataset (due to problems with the convergence of individual models), all the spaces were evaluated for all learning rates, and the best result was reported for each space.
+For distortion, the learning rate was 0.1 for all datasets except USCA312 (Cities), where we had 0.1 and 0.01.
+For mAP, the learning rate 0.1 was used for all datasets except USCA312 and CSPhDs, where we had 0.01 and 0.05 for both datasets.

-For the experiments in Section 5.2, we used 5000 iterations for short embeddings and 1000 for long ones (long embeddings converged faster).
+For the experiments in Section~\ref{dssm_exp} , we used 5000 iterations for short embeddings and 1000 for long ones (long embeddings converged faster).
 Hard-negative mining was not used for DSSM training.
 Instead, large batches of 4096 random training examples (almost 1\% of the entire dataset) were used.
 During the learning process, only the training queries and documents were used.
-For evaluation, the nearest website was searched among all documents.
+For evaluation, the nearest website was searched among all the documents.
 The training part was 90\% of the dataset, and the quality discrepancy between validation and test sets was quite small.
-Our code\footnote{https://github.com/shevkunov/Overlaying-Spaces-and-Practical-Applicability-of-Complex-Geometries} supplements the submission.
+Data samples are given in the table~\ref{examples-dssm-table}.

+For the synthetic experiment in Section~\ref{sec:synthetic} , for all spaces, the learning rates 0.1, 0.05, 0.01, 0.001 were used, and the best result was selected.
+We had 2000 and 1000 iterations for distortion and mAP, respectively.